 Somaliland has an estimated population of 3.5 million and has a history of civil war and conflict.
 Our first ever mission was to Bosaso in Somalia in 2005 but after several years of political instability, ADFA’s medical team presence was suspended.
-Instead the focus became Hargeisa in Somaliland where we support the Hargeisa Group Hospital, the University of Hargeisa Medical School and the Edna Adan University Maternity Hospital, and enjoy strong partnerships with Disability Action Network (DAN) and Taakulo Somaliland Community.
+Instead the focus became Hargeisa in Somaliland where we support the Hargeisa Group Hospital, the University of Hargeisa Medical School and the Edna Adan University Maternity Hospital, and enjoy strong partnerships with Diversity Action Network (DAN) and Taakulo Somaliland Community.

 An Orthopaedics Surgery and Trauma Campaign is run by a team of ADFA medical volunteers and Ethiopian surgeons and nurses over four days at the Hargeisa Group Hospital.
 Now in its sixth year, the small team, headed by Dr Elias Ahmed Ibrahim and supervised by Dr Graham Forward (ADFA CEO), conduct clinical consultations, major orthopaedic surgical procedures and ward rounds.

 Managed by our partners DAN, our Clubfoot Program continues to be a very successful initiative that is having a profound effect on local communities and villages.
-Now in its fourth year, the level of expertise and professionalism in the screening and treatment of clubfoot is extremely high and maintained with ongoing training and mentoring provided by Clubfoot Coordinator, Dr Kate Stannage.
+Now in its fourth year, the level of expertise and professionalism in the screening and treatment of clubfoot is extremely high and maintained with ongoing training and mentoring provided by Clubfoot Manager, Dr Kate Stannage.
 Clinics are located in Hargeisa, Borama, Burao and Berbera.
 Throughout 2017/18, there were 65 new consultations with 23 children needing bracing and 11 requiring tenotomies.

 Each year our volunteer medical team visits Edna Adan University Maternity Hospital to provide treatment and teaching and in pregnancy and neonatal care to medical personnel and students.